Leicester City F.C.: Post-success and downfall (2021–present)

 In March 2024, the club were referred to an independent commission by the Premier League over an alleged breach of Profit and Sustainability Rules (PSR) for the 2022–23 season.
-On 3 September 2024, Leicester's appeal against the charges relating to the 2022–23 financial year was successful.
+In September 2024, the club successfully appealed the PSR case relating to the 2022–23 season, arguing the Premier League did not lawfully have jurisdiction to apply any sanction, after ceasing to become a member of the league at the end of the season.
 On 3 June 2024, Enzo Maresca left the club to join Chelsea ahead of the 2024–25 Premier League season.
-Leicester appointed Steve Cooper as his replacement on 20 June 2024, but Cooper was sacked after five months in charge on 25 November 2024.
+Leicester appointed Steve Cooper as his replacement on 20 June 2024, but the club parted company with Cooper after five months on 25 November 2024.
 Five days later on 29 November 2024, Ruud van Nistelrooy was named as Leicester's new manager.

-On 20 April 2025, the club were relegated from the Premier League for the second time in three years, with five matches remaining in the season.
-On 20 May 2025, Leicester were charged by the Premier League with three separate breaches of the English Football League's financial rules for the 2023–24 season, while the club was competing in the Championship.
-This followed an earlier suspected breach of Profit and Sustainability Rules relating to the 2022–23 season, while the club was competing in the Premier League.
-On 27 June 2025, the club came to a mutual agreement with Ruud van Nistelrooy to terminate his contract with immediate effect.
+On 20 April 2025, the club was relegated from the Premier League for the second time in three years, with five matches remaining in the season.
+On 20 May 2025, Leicester were charged by the Premier League with three separate breaches of PSR rules.
+On 27 June 2025, the club terminated van Nistelrooy's contract with immediate effect.
 On 15 July 2025, the club appointed Martí Cifuentes as manager on a three-year contract.

-On 2 October 2025, Susan Whelan announced she has stepped down as the Chief Executive Officer of the club, following "a mutual decision" with chairman Aiyawatt Srivaddhanaprabha.
+On 2 October 2025, it was announced that Susan Whelan had stepped down as CEO at the club after 15 years, following "a mutual decision" with owner and chairman Aiyawatt Srivaddhanaprabha.
+On 14 November 2025, it was reported that the club would be overhauling its football operations, including the appointment of a Technical Director for the first time.
+The club announced the appointment of Kamonthip Netthanomsak as Interim Managing Director on the same day.
+On 25 January 2026, the club announced that it had parted company with manager Marti Cifuentes, which was the third managerial change in the space of 14 months.
+At this time, Srivaddhanaprabha conducted several media interviews for the first time since the club's title success of 2016.

+On 5 February 2026, it was announced that the club had been hit with a six-point deduction for breaching the EFL's profit and sustainability rules by £20.8 million, over the three-year period up to and including the 2023–24 season.
+Leicester were also found to have been in breach of Premier League rules by not providing their annual accounts to the league by the specified deadline.
+This consequently moved the club's league position down from 17th to 20th place in the 2025–26 EFL Championship, which put them above the relegation zone only on goal difference.
+In the three years leading up to 30 June 2024, Leicester made combined losses of more than £200 million, exceeding the maximum limit of £81 million in losses over a three-year rolling period.